stevejuma/fieldmask/fieldmask-spring/README.md

 ## Usage

-In your main application add `@EnableFieldMask` annotation to enable if you are using spring boot
+In your main application add the `@EnableFieldMask` annotation to enable if you are using spring boot

 For every controller that you want to have partial responses.
 Add the